RheaAyase/jekyll-rhea/_posts/2020-03-25-AMD-Ryzen-PBO-OC-undervolting.md

 comments: true
 ---

-Previously in what's becoming a Ryzen min-maxing series, we learned about [memory limitations](https://rhea.dev/articles/2020-01/AMD-Ryzen-as-a-server).
+Previously in what's becoming a Ryzen (3rd gen) min-maxing series, we learned about [memory limitations](https://rhea.dev/articles/2020-01/AMD-Ryzen-as-a-server).
 This time around I'd like to introduce you to three different things that you can do with the clock and voltage.
 Tweaking PBO for gaming/workstation use, undervolting for server workloads, or overclocking to (not) destroy your processor.

 No matter what you read here, go and enable XMP for your memory :D **BAM** 10% free performance right there.